andrewvitrenko/SelfAssessment/Skills/Paradigms.md

 ## Multi-paradigm programming

 - Theory
-  - Procedural programming: 🎓 known
+  - Procedural programming: 🖐️ used
-  - Imperative programming: 🎓 known
+  - Imperative programming: 🖐️ used
   - Structured programming: 🖐️ used
   - Non-structured programming: 🖐️ used
   - Functional programming: 🖐️ used